How to Navigate Secondhand Smoke Living with a Smoker

 Tip 3: Don’t Allow Secondhand Smoke Indoors

 Secondhand smoke can be dangerous to everyone near the smoker.
 This is because secondhand smoke can travel between rooms of a home and apartment units.
 Although opening a window may increase ventilation in a car or home, it does not protect those affected.
 Additionally secondhand smoke can stay in the room for some time after someone smokes there.
 After the smoke is in the air, it settles through the room on surfaces, remaining a threat.
+Also drawing the line at electronic cigarettes is helpful in preventing triggers.

 Asking indoor smokers to move outside may result in adverse reactions; we admit it can be an intimidating conversation to have.
 Encourage them to go outside or at the very least open a window if only for the sake of your treatment.
 Additionally, the place you live may not allow indoor smoking and you can use that as an encouragement to not smoke inside.